 A variety of underground tours offer a glimpse at 350 million-year-old rocks and fascinating animals adapted to life in the dark.
 As the second-oldest tourist attraction in America, you will hear remarkable stories of human history including how African Americans played a vital role in developing both cave tours and the visitor experience.
 With tours designed for a mixed audience, you can take it easy or get down and dirty on a wild cave tour.

-Of course, the surreal beauty continues above ground with an abundance of activities including nature walks, horseback riding, canoeing or kayaking down the Green River, and campfire programs.
-All tours begin and end at the new Visitor Center designed for gold-level certification as a sustainable, “green” building.
+Of course, the surreal beauty continues above ground with an abundance of free and paid activities including nature walks, horseback riding, canoeing or kayaking down the Green and Nolin Rivers, and campfire programs.
+All organized tours begin and end at the new Visitor Center designed for gold-level certification as a sustainable, “green” building.
 Children under six are admitted free.

 Visitors are encouraged to purchase their tickets through the reservation system at www.recreation.gov or by phone at 877-444-6777.
 In past years, morning tours did not sell out.
 Morning tours may be the best option for people who have not made advanced reservations.
 Call 270-758-2180 for up to the minute tour availability information.

 *NOTE: February 24, 2014: White-nose syndrome has been found in tour routes of Mammoth Cave.
 Park staff discovered WNS in remote sections of Mammoth Cave last year, including colonial hibernacula.